Tax and Budget Tips for the Savvy Travel Nurse

 Experienced traveling professionals know that there are lots of reasons to stay on track while you're on the road, and technology is making budgeting easier than ever.

-As of 2018, there are tons of apps out there to help you keep an eye on your travel-related expenses.
+There are tons of apps out there to help you keep an eye on your travel-related expenses.
 You'll want to log your expenses for housing, meals, work-related communications, even services like dry cleaning and laundry.

 If you're keeping a mileage log to document your mileage to and from your place of employment, record your odometer reading at the beginning and end of the year.
 If you start traveling sometime in the middle of the year, record your mileage from that point on.
 We haven't tried this app , but it has high user ratings and costs less than several other competitors.
 Then again, there's always the good-old analog pen and paper method - free, and super-private.